KxSystems/docs/docs/interfaces/R/R-and-q.md

 ---
-title: Using R with kdb+ – Non-Fusion Interfaces – kdb+ and q documentation
+title: Using R with kdb+ – Non-Fusion Interfaces
 description: Enable q to connect to a remote instance of R via TCP/IP and invoke R routines remotely; and enable q to load the R maths library and invoke R math routines locally.
 keywords: interface, kdb+, library, q, r
 ---
 # <i class="fab fa-r-project"></i> Using R and kdb+

-Outside the Fusion interfaces to R there are a number of interfaces that provide extremely useful functionality to a q instance from R and vice-versa.
+Outside the Fusion interfaces to R, a number of interfaces provide extremely useful functionality to a q instance from R and vice-versa.

-## q in R
+## Q in R

 ### RODBC with kdb+